MarkdownBot/systemless-unicode9-ios10-Emoji/README.md

 Changes the default emoji font to the iOS10 Emoji for various android devices.
 This module also changes the system font configuration so the font pack is loaded first.

 **_Note:_** First time enabeling the module your device will not reboot.
-Hold power to reboot for the second time.
+Hold power to reboot for the second time. (looking for a fix)

 ## Preview of all the iOS10 emojis
 ![All included](http://img.pixady.com/2017/03/876208_emojipediaappleios.jpg)